 Chapter 3 of this report focuses on the impediment to electoral transparency, accountability and integrity in Zimbabwe.
 The chapter examines impediments in two elections, 2013 and 2018.
 Elections that were held in Zimbabwe from 1980 to 2008 are capsuled with primitive rigging tactics which include, ballot staffing, intimidation of opposition parties, gerrymandering, and abuse of state resources.
 2013 and 2018 elections have evidence of technical manipulation.
 The chapter argues that there has been a shift from crude or primitive forms of electoral rigging to more 'subtle and benign' means of retaining political power.
-Such forms include, weak or captured electoral management bodies, crooked voter registration process, biased voter education, opaque voter counting and result transmission processes.
+Such forms include, weak or captured electoral management bodies, crooked voter registration processes.
 This chapter identifies potential gaps of electoral rigging and they intrinsic value of investing in such in order to realize electoral integrity.